 It’s recommended to seek help from a dietitian who specialises in allergies once diagnosis is confirmed.
 Referral is via your GP.

 Am I Dealing With a Milk Allergy Baby?

 If you suspect your baby is suffering from a food allergy, you may like to keep a food diary, particularly if you suspect multiple allergens or if your baby is being cared for outside of the home.

-I’ve created a food diary specifically with breastfeeding mother in mind, to help you record, track, and analyse data.
+I’ve created an allergy food diary specifically with breastfeeding mothers in mind, to help you record, track, and analyse data.
+This is especially helpful for when you begin dairy free weaning, or if your baby is cared for outside of the home.
 You can get your physical or downloadable copy here:

 Breastfeeding & CMPA / Allergy Food Diary